Trade directory · Iowa City metro · Iowa

 Licensing Requirements

 Iowa requires HVAC contractors to hold a Mechanical Contractor License through the Iowa Department of Public Health.
-Must pass state examination, provide proof of 4 years experience or approved apprenticeship, maintain $10,000 surety bond.
-License renewal required every 3 years with continuing education requirements.
+Must pass both business and trade examinations, provide proof of 4 years experience or equivalent education, maintain $50,000 surety bond, and renew annually by December 31st.
+Journeyman certification also required.

 §2